How your storage works

 Where your files live

 If you delete the file in your Drive, the klip stops working.
 If you disconnect Klipr, the files stay in your Drive — they're yours.
+You can also export Klipr-held account data (or delete your account entirely) from Settings → Account → Data & privacy.

 What Klipr can and can't see in your Drive